OpenFOSS/Standalone-Product/index.md

 <a name="introduction"></a>
 # Introduction

-This document describes and links to the user stories from OpenMRS that the OpenFOSS team comprising of the following individuals worked on:
+This is a compilation of what the OpenFOSS team produced while working in an agile team on a large software engineering project called OpenMRS.
+The OpenFOSS team is comprised of the following individuals:

-* William Hause
+* Gideon Nyamachere
 * Jonathan Grant
 * Said Robley
-* Gideon Nyamachere
+* William Hause

 <a name="execsummary"></a>
 # Executive Summary

+The OpenFOSS team worked to provide value in the form of backlog grooming and code contributions to OpenMRS which develops and maintains a humanitarian open source medical record system platform.
 This document contains the product deliverables from the OpenFOSS team throughout their senior CS4260 course.
-This aims to demonstrate the value added from each of these contributions as well as provide the context and content required for someone to continue development with the contributions provided.
-The OpenFOSS team worked to provide value in the form of backlog grooming and code contributions to the OpenMRS product.
-OpenMRS exists to build an open source medical record system platform.
+The examples within demonstrate the value added to OpenMRS, as well as provide the context and content required for someone to continue development with the provided contributions.

 <a name="recursion"></a>
 # Table of Contents